HaiTuyen/Password-Manager-CMake/README.md

 #### Create enviroment variables

 * `MONGOBD-URI` : The connection string of the cluster in mongoDB Atlas of your project.
-You will need to create the Altas project by yourself.
-Just use the M0 cluster for free.
-* `PM-MASTER-USER` : The master username
+* `PM-MASTER-USER` : The master username.
-* `PM-MASTER-PASSWORD` : The master password
+* `PM-MASTER-PASSWORD` : The master password.

 #### Configure and build the project